DylanDijk/CTVsuggest/README.md

 Views](https://github.com/cran-task-views/ctv#available-task-views).

-The **CTVsuggest** package has a single simple function: `CTVsuggest()`, that outputs suggestions.
+The **CTVsuggest** package has a single simple function: `CTVsuggest()`, that outputs package suggestions.

 The model training is carried out by the [**CTVsuggestTrain**](https://dylandijk.github.io/CTVsuggestTrain/) package, for further detail on the workflow view the [Packages Workflow Section](https://dylandijk.github.io/CTVsuggest/articles/CTVsuggest-Overview.html#the-package-workflow)